JasonYG/Computer-Science-Club/Algorithms/Breadth-First Search/README.md

     step[r - 1][c] = step[r][c] + 1;
 }
 ```
 Now that we have updated our step array for our neighbor, we also need to add the neighbor to the queue.
 This way, we can proceed to check our neighbor's neighbors, and so on.
-We will add the x-value to the `rowQueue` and the y-value to the `colQueue`.
+We will add the row value to the `rowQueue` and the column value to the `colQueue`.
 ```Java
 //TOP NEIGHBOR
 if (r - 1 >= 0 && step[r - 1][c] > step[r][c] + 1) {